-While we don’t have a clear definition of APA yet, there is a growing body of evidence that by the age of 35 there are some clear changes in the reproductive health of men.
-There is a measurable decline in fertility, potential decrease success with ART, increased risk of pregnancy complications and chromosomal and mental health diagnoses in offspring.
+While we don’t have a clear definition of APA yet, there is a growing body of evidence that by the age of 35, there are some clear changes in the reproductive health of men.
+There is a measurable decline in fertility, a potential decrease in success with ART, an increased risk of pregnancy complications, and chromosomal and mental health diagnoses in offspring.

-We are hopeful to see more published research in this area, increased counseling for couples and hopefully dedicated public health resources to educating couples about the issues surround the increasing ages of BOTH parents when considering conception and pregnancy.
+We are hopeful to see more published research in this area, increased counseling for couples, and hopefully dedicated public health resources to educating couples about the issues surrounding the increasing ages of BOTH parents when considering conception and pregnancy.

 El Camino Women’s Medical Group offers the latest Minimally Invasive Solutions for gynecologic problems.
 Drs.
 Amy Teng, Erika Balassiano, and Pooja Gupta, all members of AAGL (American Association of Gynecologic Laparoscopy) are highly trained and experienced in the field of Minimally Invasive Gynecologic Surgery.
 Dr. Erika Balassiano has also completed a Minimally Invasive Gynecologic Surgery Fellowship, under the supervision of world-renowned Dr. Camran Nezhat.

 Serving Mountain View, Los Altos, Los Altos Hills, Atherton, Palo Alto, Redwood City, Burlingame, Saratoga, Cupertino, Sunnyvale, Los Gatos, Campbell, San Jose, Santa Clara, Silicon Valley, Milpitas, Fremont, South Bay, East Bay, and North Bay.